Greenland-Robotics/Hilda-The-Builda-2026/README.md

 # Greenland Robotics Framework: Documentation

 ## Notes
+- When writing your opmodes, always include the line `///@author <your-name>` just above the `@TeleOp` or `@Autonomous` annotation.
+This provides clean documentation about who wrote the opmode, which is useful for collaborative purposes and knowing who to blame when something goes wrong.
+Jokes aside, it is very important when collaborating on code to sign your work.
+  - Example:
+    ```java
+    ///@author Josh Kelley
+    @TeleOp(name = "My TeleOp")
+    public class MyTeleOp extends TeleOpBase {...}
+    ```
 - If you are using the PlayStation controllers, use the button map below
   | PlayStation    | Gamepad(in code) |
   | -------------- | ---------------- |